edgelesssys/contrast/docs/docs/howto/workload-deployment/deployment-file-preparation.md

 :::note

 On bare metal platforms, container images are pulled from within the guest CVM and stored in encrypted memory.
-The CVM mounts a `tmpfs` for the image layers that's capped at 50% of the total VM memory.
-This tmpfs holds the extracted image layers, so the uncompressed image size needs to be taken into account when setting the container limits.
+The images are pulled and uncompressed into encrypted memory, so the uncompressed image size needs to be taken into account when setting the container limits.
 Registry interfaces often show the compressed size of an image, the decompressed image is usually a factor of 2-4x larger if the content is mostly binary.
 For example, the `nginx:stable` image reports a compressed image size of 67MiB, but storing the uncompressed layers needs about 184MiB of memory.
 Although only the extracted layers are stored, and those layers are reused across containers within the same pod, the memory limit should account for both the compressed and the decompressed layer simultaneously.